 This 2-year FdSc programme also takes full advantage of BCA’s outstanding Animal Centre, which houses around 1,200 individual animals from more than 100 species, includes a British Wildlife section and is one of only a handful of educational establishments to be awarded a Zoo Licence accredited by the British & Irish Association of Zoos & Aquariums (BIAZA).

 Our experienced team will support you in gaining the skills, knowledge and qualities required to forge a career in ecology and conservation as the interdisciplinary nature of our programme allows you to not only gain academic knowledge but also practical skills in surveying, identification and data handling.

 You will explore the principles of ex-situ conservation, animal health and animal behaviour, providing you with a broad skill set to take into the ecology and conservation profession or further study.

-Awarding body: the Royal Agricultural University
+Awarding body: The Royal Agricultural University (Subject to Validation)

 About the course

 The FdSc Conservation & Ecology is a two-year foundation degree course designed to prepare students for employment within industry or academic progression to Honours Degree and beyond.
 It encompasses a range of modules which develop the knowledge and practical and academic skills required to pursue careers associated with Conservation & Ecology.

 The course has been carefully developed to allow students to gain first-hand experience of diverse habitat types, thus acquiring a broad range of knowledge and techniques for surveying, identification and data handling.
 Theoretical learning is applied in a practical setting, maximising student learning potential and experience.

 Our students find this approach improves recall and inspires further reading and understanding, plus it meets the requirements of employers and other HE providers who are increasingly seeking students with both theoretical knowledge and practical ability.